 National Board mentors

 Good mentors increase the likelihood that candidates certify.
 WEAC members who are National Board candidates can receive up to three hours of personalized mentoring from a WEAC mentor.
 While it may be ideal to connect with a mentor in your certification field, any NBCT can serve as your mentor.
-To be assigned a mentor, please select your top three choices and e-mail their names to email@example.com.
+To be assigned a mentor, please select your top five choices and e-mail their names to email@example.com.
 This service is provided for WEAC members only.

 I have been teaching for 15 years with experience at both the middle and high school levels.
 I am currently teaching Pre-Calculus, AP Calculus AB, and AP Calculus BC at the high school.
 I also hold an administrative license, am a trained PDP reviewer, and the Educator Effectiveness coach at my school.

 Retired science teacher with over 36 years classroom experience, I currently teach courses on Classroom Environment for St. Mary’s University, provide inservice training to districts on educator effectiveness and Danielson’s Framework, and guest teach at the secondary level.
 Temporarily unavailable for new mentoring.

 I’m Danielle Chaussee and I’m in my 14th year as a Spanish teacher at Oconomowoc High School.
 I’m also an advisor for our school’s chapter of the Spanish Honor Society and I’m deeply involved in our district’s service learning projects.
 For example, I serve on our district’s service learning committee, I co-organize/lead service learning trips abroad, and I’m the coordinator of our school’s Global Education Achievement Certificate program.